How to pay for a funeral

 Funeral costs can be covered through savings, final-expense insurance, preneed plans, crowdfunding, VA benefits, a $255 Social Security payment, county aid, and payment plans.

 A funeral is one of the largest expenses many families face with almost no warning.
 The good news is that there are several ways to cover it, and they can be combined.
-Start by deciding how simple a service you need — that single choice moves the cost more than anything else — then work through the sources below.
+Start by deciding how simple a service you need — that single choice moves the cost more than anything else — then layer the sources below until the bill is covered.

 Money you set aside